yu0bab/vxsacademy-course-s-/22 - nested-loops.md

     drawRow(j);
 }
 ```
 Does that make a little more sense now?
 We're looping over the drawRow function, which also has a for loop in it.
+If you want to get a better understanding of it, try making some nested for loops yourself.